 Part of the Abuse Team

-Thomas is a Senior Solicitor in the Abuse team at Bolt Burdon Kemp having joined the firm in March 2018.
+Thomas is an Associate Solicitor in the Abuse team at Bolt Burdon Kemp having joined the firm in March 2018.

 Having qualified as a solicitor in 2009, Thomas represents survivors of child abuse.
 He has successfully brought claims against St John’s Ambulance, The Scout Association, local authorities, schools, various religious institutions and family members.
 More recently, he has developed an expertise in claims arising out of sexual abuse suffered by pupils in private schools.